11450 South Cty Hwy H

 The County purchased 34 acres of park land in 1967.
 In 1978, 16 acres of land and the mill building itself were purchased from the Beckman family.
 As part of the sale agreement, the park's name was officially changed from Mill Pond Park to Beckman Mill County Park.

 Amenities Include: Picnic shelter with 12 tables and electricity, other picnic tables scattered throughout the park, nature trails, heritage garden, accessible fishing pier, covered bridge, dam with millpond and unique fish ladder, sawmill display, restrooms, drinking water, and cooking grills.

-The Friends of Beckman Mill, Inc and the Welty Environmental Center are both located in this County Park.
+The Friends of Beckman Mill, Inc. is located in this County Park.